laxdog/poloniexlendingbot/docs/market_analysis.rst

 analyseUpdateInterval
 '''''''''''''''''''''

-The ``analyseUpdateInterval`` is how long the bot will sleep between requests for rate data from Poloniex.
+``analyseUpdateInterval`` is how long the bot will sleep between requests for rate data from Poloniex.
 Each coin has it's own thread for requests and each thread has it's own sleep.

 configuration
 ~~~~~~~~~~~~~